ATLANTIC FLEET WEAPONS TRAINING AREA

 The U.S. Navy has divided work at the site between two programs: The Munitions Response Program and the Environmental Restoration Program.
 All munitions-related work is carried out under the Munitions Response Program.
 All typical chemical contamination investigations are covered by the Environmental Restoration Program.
 Within the Munitions Response Program, the site has been divided into multiple Munitions Response Sites in east and west Vieques.

 Within the former Vieques Naval Training Range, multiple sites have been investigated or are currently under investigation to assess potential past chemical releases.
-SWMU 20 is currently at the FS stage.
+Remedial Investigations/Feasibility Studies are being prepared or have been submitted for UXOs 2,7,8, UXOs 3,5,6,11, UXO 13, and UXO 15.
 The Navy has also completed an expanded range assessment of the former Vieques Naval Training Range and the Eastern Conservation Area (UXO 1) and is also conducting removal actions to address munitions and explosives of concern on the surface of the former Live Impact Area; removal of munitions and explosives of concern on the surface at the Surface Impact Area; and removal of subsurface munitions and explosives of concern from selected roads and beaches within the former Vieques Naval Training Range.
-A Record of Decision for the former Camp Garcia Landfill (SWMU 1) was issued in September 2011 and a Record of Decision for the Eastern Conservation Area (UXO1) was issued in November 2015.
+A ROD was issued for the Former Open Burn Open Detonation site (SWMU 4) in September, 2019 and a ROD for EMA Interior (UXO 12) and EMA South (UXO 14) was finalized in February, 2020 and has been circulated to FWS, DNER, EPA and the Navy for signature.